JeanMichel3000/ada-template-website/coronawiki_part.md

 </head>
 <div class="cmath">
 `\Delta = \frac{I_{covid} - I_{ref}}{I_{ref}}`

-'I_{covid}' : average proportion of this topic among all wikipedia visits in this country during the covid period 'I_{ref}' : average proportion of this topic among all wikipedia visits in this country during same period but one year before (so in 2019)
+`I_{covid}` : average proportion of this topic among all wikipedia visits in this country during the covid period

+`I_{ref}` : average proportion of this topic among all wikipedia visits in this country during same period but one year before (so in 2019)
 </div>
 </html>